peteroupc/peteroupc.github.io/random.md

     - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation) and/or cryptographic RNGs, where the output is encouraged to cover a state space of at least as many bits as the PRNG's _state length_, and
     - MAY be mixed with arbitrary data other than the seed.

 3. The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
-If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold SHOULD be the PRNG's period's square root or less.
+If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold SHOULD be 2<sup>L</sup> or less, where _L_ is the PRNG's state length.

 <a id=Implementing_New_RNG_APIs></a>
 ### Implementing New RNG APIs